wslyvh/AmsterdamBlockchainWeek/legal/privacy-policy/README.md

 ## Cookies

-blockchainweek.fr does not use cookies to collect information.
+ethccweek.fr does not use cookies to collect information.

 ## Links to Other Sites